-In 2003, I co-founded the weblog Terra Nova, which examines video games and virtual worlds from a variety of disciplinary perspectives.
-While the majority of my research on games concerns the intersection of intellectual property law and digital games, I also participate more broadly in the emerging discipline of game studies.
+While the majority of my research concerns intellectual property law and new technologies, I also contribute to the emerging discipline of game studies, particularly the intersection of law and video games.
 Game studies scholars are interested in play, games, and entertainment software as a new form of media.

-A Legal and Structural Investigation of Online User-Generated Content Systems (NSF #125077) (forthcoming)
+NSF Grant #1250774: A Legal and Structural Investigation of Online User-Generated Content Systems

-An investigation and report describing how copyright law is implicated by and shapes user-generated content in online games.
+A NSF-funded investigation and report describing how copyright law is implicated by and shapes user-generated content within online games and other UGC platforms.

 - All Your Nintendo Let’s Plays Are Belong To Us? – May 2013